Yadnesh-Ranshevare/Jest/readme.md

 1. `"test to check whether the text is present on the screen or not"` which `PASS` successfully in `4ms`

 2. `"check whether input box is present or not"` which `PASS` successfully in `9ms`

+### Naming convention
+When you write tests with Jest, the test files usually follow a standard naming convention so Jest can automatically detect and run them.

+There are three common ways to name test files:
+1. `*.test.js/jsx`
+2. `*.spec.js/jsx`
+3. Anything inside a `__tests__` folder

 [Go To Top](#content)